Group Brainstorming Techniques to Inspire the Whole Team

 However, creating space for ideation can help you increase innovation, solve more problems, and establish a sense of camaraderie.
 Brainstorming sessions work best with established ground rules and a bit of planning.
 That way, you can ensure your team walks away with fresh ideas to develop and explore.

-In this article, we’ll highlight some of the top benefits of brainstorming, guidelines for success, and creative techniques you can use in any work environment, and the Vibe products that can help you along the way.
+In this article, we’ll highlight some of the top benefits of brainstorming, guidelines for success, creative techniques you can use in any work environment, and the Vibe products that can help you along the way.

 The pros of brainstorming as a group

 If brainstorming as a group requires planning and logistics, why do it?
 There are dozens of benefits to be had for teams that carefully organize their brainstorming sessions.
 We’ve gathered some of the highlights to inspire you as you integrate brainstorming into your meetings, workshops, and planning sessions.

 Ever felt like you were too close to an issue to make any further progress?
 It’s not uncommon to experience tunnel vision, especially when you’ve been working on a project for a while.
 Brainstorming sessions can open you up to new points of view.
 As you bring others into the topic at hand, they can take a look at it from a holistic perspective.
 Doing so will help to expand that tunnel vision into a more comprehensive picture.

 A change of pace

 These days, many of us are bogged down with meetings, deliverable creation, and dealing with work about work.
 Brainstorming is a fantastic way to shake things up.
 Everyone gets a chance to take a break from doing and can focus instead on creating.
 Gather your colleagues for a quick session (using the ideas below) and watch the ideas flow.